zzonyo/trust-docs-test/source/index.html.md

 API rate limit for this interface is up to 10 times per minute.

+Transferring margin between Spot account and Future account Interface, sets 8 decimal places for transferring amount of all coins.

 ### Request Parameter

 | Parameter Name  |  Mandatory  |  Type  |  Desc                    |  Default   |  Value Range  |